Protected Species Surveys

 Wildwood Ecology has licensed and experienced ecologists able to undertake all types of dormouse surveys, including nut searches, nest tube surveys and nest box monitoring.

-Wildwood Ecology can undertake a survey of your land (or proposed land purchase) for dormice, as part of a Preliminary Ecological Appraisal.
-Detailed subsequent surveys to inform appropriate levels of mitigation or compensation for a development licence application can also be performed.
+Our licensed and experienced ecologists can undertake dormouse surveys of your land (or proposed land purchase) as part of a Preliminary Ecological Appraisal or as protected species survey.
+Subsequent detailed surveys to inform appropriate levels of mitigation or compensation for a development licence application can also be performed.

 If convicted of an offence the penalties can be severe, including a fine of up to £5000 (per animal) and/or six months in prison.

 The dormouse is a UK Biodiversity Action Plan (UKBAP) priority species.

 - The hazel or common dormouse, Muscardinus avellanarius is rare and mostly found only in the southern and western counties of England and Wales.